LinqLover/sonyx/docs/study/study-design.md

   - functionality: add, rename, lock/unlock, remove, edit content
 - challenges:
   - Transcript is hard to use because of other logging sources
-  - Senders/implementors and breakpoints are not available
+  - Senders/implementors and breakpoints are not available.
+Do not use halts!

 **Problem:**